api-evangelist/website/_posts/2013-05-11-the-white-house-releases-an-open-data-strategy.md

      </tbody>
 </table>
 <p>
-     Across these 0 agencies, there are 0 published datasets to support 2.2, which was to make high-value data and content in at least two existing major customer-facing systems available through web APIs, apply metadata tagging and publish a plan to transition additional high-value systems:
+     Across these <span >0 agencies, there are <span >0 published datasets to support 2.2, which was to make high-value data and content in at least two existing major customer-facing systems available through web APIs, apply metadata tagging and publish a plan to transition additional high-value systems:
 </p>
 <table >
      <tbody>